manujavangula/WineQuality/README.md

 **_Methodology:_** Data

 Both red and wine data was sourced from the University of California, Irvine Machine Learning Repository.
-Attributes included from physiochemical tests
+Attributes included from physiochemical tests:
 *Fixed Acidity
 *Volatile Acidity
 **- *Volatile Acidity**